North American fur trade: Métis people

 As men from the old fur trade in the northeast made the trek west in the early 19th century, they sought to recreate the economic system from which they had profited in the northeast.
-Some men went alone, but others relied on companies like the Hudson Bay Company and the Missouri Fur Company.
+Some men went alone, but others relied on companies like the Hudson's Bay Company and the Missouri Fur Company.
 Marriage and kinship with native women played an important role in the western fur trade.
 White traders who moved west needed to establish themselves in the kinship networks of the tribes, and they often did this by marrying a prominent Indian woman.
 This practice was called a "country" marriage and allowed the trader to network with the adult male members of the woman's band, who were necessary allies for trade.
 The children of these unions, who were known as Métis, were an integral part of the fur trade system.

 The Métis label defined these children as a marginal people with a fluid identity.
 Early on in the fur trade, Métis were not defined by their racial category but rather by the way of life they chose.
 These children were generally the offspring of white men and native mothers and were often raised to follow the mother's lifestyle.
 The father could influence the enculturation process and prevent the child from being classified as Métis in the early years of the western fur trade.
 Fur families often included displaced native women who lived near forts and formed networks among themselves.
 These networks helped to create kinship between tribes which benefitted the traders.
 Catholics tried their best to validate these unions through marriages.
 But missionaries and priests often had trouble categorizing the women, especially when establishing tribal identity.

 Métis were among the first groups of fur traders who came from the northeast.
 These men were mostly of a mixed race identity, largely Iroquois, as well as other tribes from the Ohio Country.
 Rather than one tribal identity, many of these Métis had multiple Indian heritages.
 Lewis and Clark, who opened up the market on the fur trade in the Upper Missouri River, brought with them many Métis to serve as engagés.
 These same Métis would become involved in the early western fur trade.
 Many of them settled on the Missouri River and married into the tribes there before setting up their trade networks.
 The first generation of Métis born in the West grew up out of the old fur trade and provided a bridge to the new western empire.
 These Métis possessed both native and European skills, spoke multiple languages, and had the important kinship networks required for trade.
 In addition, many spoke the Michif Métis dialect.
 In an effort to distinguish themselves from natives, many Métis strongly associated with Roman Catholic beliefs and avoided participating in native ceremonies.